LairdCP/UwTerminalX/README.md

 ##Help and contributing

-There are various instructions and help pages available on the [wiki site](https://github.com/LairdCP/UwTerminalX/wiki/), there is also a mailing list that you can subscribe to at uwterminalx@librelist.com
+There are various instructions and help pages available on the [wiki site](https://github.com/LairdCP/UwTerminalX/wiki/), due to problems with the service the UwTerminalX mailing list is currently unavailable.

 Laird encourages people to branch/fork UwTerminalX to modify the code and accepts pull requests to merge these changes back into the main repository.